ARCHIVES

 Simplifying the billing process

-The main purpose of this article is to not only provide some insight on proper use of occupational therapy CPT codes, but to spark some motivation and eagerness on the topic among providers.
+The main purpose of this article is to not only provide some insight on proper use of occupational therapy CPT codes and understanding the specific cpt codes for occupational therapy services, but to spark some motivation and eagerness on the topic among providers.

 I want us to air our frustrations and help each other understand the topic by providing personal accounts and information regarding what these codes mean and the criteria for which they should be utilized.